Adventure Trip to Canyons of the American Southwest

 Adventure Trip to Canyons of the Southwest

 The Canyons are Calling and we must go!
 Join us on this primarily hiking adventure in Northern Arizona and Southern Utah to explore many of the regional canyons rich in Native American history and culture.
 History buffs will delight in the Route 66 nostalgia, and the cool towns we stay in.
 We’re in craft brewery paradise so we may try a flight of the local brews to decide on your favorite.
-We’ll hike seven or more canyons on this trip, breaking it up with a rafting float in the Colorado River.
-Oh!
-The places we’ll go and explore in this gorgeous region of the American Southwest!
-The Paria Canyon – Vermillion Cliffs National Monument is a sight to behold.
-The natural beauty is a photographer’s delight – scenic and sought after!
-We’ll experience many different kinds of canyons too; slot canyons, islands in the sky, corkscrew canyons, and more.
-If you’re missing the fun and personal regeneration benefits that a canyon hike affords, this is the trip for you!
+We’ll hike seven or more canyons on this trip, breaking it up with kayaking at Lake Powell.
+Oh, the places we’ll go and explore in this gorgeous region of the American Southwest!
+The Vermillion Cliffs National Monument is a sight to behold.
+The natural beauty of Walnut Canyon and Antelope Slot Canyon are a photographer’s delight – scenic and sought after.
+We’ll experience many different kinds of canyons too, slot canyons, islands in the sky, corkscrew canyons, and more.
+If you’re missing the fun and regeneration benefits that canyon hikes deliver, this is the trip for you!
 Join us to explore these inspiring canyons of the American southwest.

 Canyons of the Southwest Activities at a Glance